jakky1/webview_win_floating/README_Linux.md

 When using this package on Linux, there are a few important points to note.

-The following instructions use the `Ubuntu Linux 25.0.4` environment as an example.
+The following instructions use the `Ubuntu Linux 24.04.3 LTS` environment as an example.

 ## DON't install Flutter SDK via apt / snap